yegamble/myTimeGoogleCalendarSync/README.md

 THIS IS IMPORTANT.
 Do NOT forget to put the 0 first!
 If you do -5:00 instead of -05:00 the code will NOT work.

+Now that everything is setup. run ```pip install -r requirements.txt``` and it will install all the requirements needed! (surprisingly a very little amount)

+Give it a shot and compile it.

+If it fails.
+Try to add chromedriver to your windows path.

 I'm trying to tinker with headless mode.
 Would be really convenient.